Overview

 JEE-Advance Particulars Details

-Registration Opens 23 April 2026
+Registration Opens Tentative April 2027 (4th Week)

-Registration Last Date 2 May 2026
+Registration Last Date Tentative May 2027 (1st Week)

-Application Correction Window Usually not Applicable
+Application Correction Window Not Applicable

-Admit Card Release 11 May 2026
+Admit Card Release Tentative May 2027 (2nd Week)

-Exam Date 17 May 2026
+Exam Date Tentative May 2027 (3rd Week)

-Answer Key Release 25 May 2026
+Answer Key Release Tentative May 2027 (4th Week)

 Syllabus